brianjstroh/MSC_DS/README.md

 # MSC_DS
-University of Illinois Master of Data Science
+University of Illinois Master's of Data Science